etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

     You can provide a public URL from which Copilot will retrieve the file when needed.
 This makes it easy to access text documents and external text resources.
 - **Open AI File ID**: Read-only field showing the Open AI ID of the file once it is created.
 - **Last Synchronization**: Read-only field displaying the date of the last update with OpenAI.
 - **File name**: Name of the remote file in case you want to modify it.
+This name must include the file format.
+For example, `example.pdf`.
 - **URL**: Source file URL.
 Only shown if the **Remote file** option is chosen in the Type field.
 - **HQL**: Only shown if the **HQL Query** option is chosen in the Type field.